alwang85/alwang85.github.com/_posts/2015-07-09-Updating-Dota--Sight-with-Node-Webkit.md

 Dota-Sight has many features that are useful, however there are two issues that limit its growth and potential to scale.
 Fortunately a program created with node webkit can help resolve that issue.

 Currently, a user has to manually navigate to a folder to copy logs before our server can parse the player IDs and retrieve data from dotabuff.com.
-Currently, the manual action of navigating to a folder has prevented this app from achieving greater traction.
-Also, another potential concern that would only matter when there's sufficient traffic, is that the gathering of specific player data from dotabuff.com is actually a web scrape of 10 players.
-If the dotabuff servers blocked our service, Dota-Sight would not work.
+The manual action of navigating to a folder has prevented this app from achieving greater traction.
+Also, another potential concern that would only matter when there's sufficient traffic, is that the gathering of specific player data from dotabuff.com is actually a web scrape of the profile pages of 10 players.
+If the dotabuff servers blocked our server, Dota-Sight would not work.

 ![Dota-Sight Structure](http://i.imgur.com/mZUkoVt.jpg)